-Osburn is Associate Director of CONNECT at The Cooper Union for the Advancement of Science and Art, a program that adapts theatrical training techniques to enhance the communication skills of students in the Albert J. Nerkin School of Engineering.
-A co-developer of the program, he oversees a workshop sequence that mirrors the structure of a performing arts conservatory, starting with a basic overview and advancing to sessions on vocal, physical and group expression, content, decision-making, visual presentation, projecting confidence, and workplace communication are among the issues addressed.
-A co-developer of the program, Osburn has built a facilitation team that draws on theater, dance, music, movement analysis, and corporate training.
+Osburn is Associate Director of CONNECT at The Cooper Union for the Advancement of Science and Art, which adapts theatrical training techniques to enhance the communication skills of students in the Albert J. Nerkin School of Engineering.
+Vocal, physical, written, and group expression, content, decision-making, visual presentation, projecting confidence, and workplace communication are among the issues addressed.
+A co-developer of the program, Osburn has built a facilitation team drawn from the performing arts, academia, and corporate training.

 Since 2015 he has been Coordinator of Professional Development Workshops and Seminars, of which CONNECT is a core component.
 He was integral to a redesign of the program that consolidated it as an academic experience and made new connections with the Center for Career Development, the Center for Writing, student clubs and organizations, and a variety of individual courses.

-As Instructor in Drama and Dramatic Literature at New York University, he has taught Realism and Naturalism, Theory of Drama, Dramatic Figures and Archetypes, Introduction to Theater Studies, and Shakespeare on Film, about which he was interviewed on the podcast The State of Shakespeare: listen.
-He taught on Drama and the News at The New School’s Eugene Lang College.
+As Instructor in Drama and Dramatic Literature at New York University, he teaches Realism and Naturalism, Theory of Drama, Dramatic Figures and Archetypes, The Theater of Tango, and Shakespeare on Film, about which he was interviewed on the podcast The State of Shakespeare: listen.
+He taught Drama and the News at The New School’s Eugene Lang College.
 Previously, he was Visiting Assistant Professor of Drama at Vassar College, Preceptor in Expository Writing at New York University, and Assistant Director of the Center for Writing and Speaking and Team Teacher in the Program for Language Skills at the Cooper Union.

 Osburn’s scholarship on the role of theater and performance in law, journalism, communication, and engineering education has been published in Theatre Journal, American Journalism, International Journal for the Semiotics of Law, and, in co-authorship, The Journal of Business Strategy.
 He has been a book reviewer for Modern Drama (45:2, 46:1) and Theatre Journal (54.4, 56.1).
 His doctoral dissertation at NYU dealt with the news as a form of “continual drama.”